 The winner and runner-up for a Michelin Man look-alike competition held that day.

 A close up of the current OMEGA Speedmaster on their hook and loop strap (part nr.
 O93800006).
 Is the space-suit material genuine Saint-Gobain beta fabric as with the X-33 Speedmaster presentation box?

-Publicity photo of Frank Borman's Speedmaster on top of the 1965 NASA certification for space worthiness.
+Publicity photo of astronaut Frank Borman's Speedmaster on the 1965 NASA certification for space craft ("S/C") acceptance.
 Genuine NASA long hook and loop strap is sporting the gray/green olive drab shade of reinforcement tape.

 Long and short watch strap versions with the exact same steel ring dimensions, Apollo era vintage loop tape and official Federal Standard olive drab shades (exclusively used by Kizzi Precision Flightgear) can be purchased here!